- What to see

 In the following article, discover all the information you can imagine about the historical, religious and traditional figures of the Three Kings.

 - All about the Three Wise Men Other than Santa Clause, the Three Wise men are also celebrated in Spain on The Epiphany

 Stalls at the market

-- Toys: 53 stalls sell mainly products for children, such as stuffed animals or traditional toys.
+- Toys: 53 stands selling mainly products for children, such as stuffed animals or traditional toys.
 These stands are located between Comte d'Urgell and Muntaner streets.

-- Gifts: 168 stalls are dedicated to the sale of jewellery, clothing, hats, scarves, and lamps which could be a good gift for a loved one.
+- Gifts: 200 stands are dedicated to the sale of jewellery, clothing, hats, scarves, and lamps which could be a good gift for a loved one.
 These stalls are located between Comte d'Urgell and Calabria streets.

 - Food: as every year, you will have the opportunity to taste delicious churros thanks to the 11 stalls that offer this typical Spanish food throughout the fair.

 - Charity: at the market, there are stalls dedicated to collecting gifts for children that the Three Kings forgot about.
 Parents try to show children that it is important to not just think about yourself and that it’s good to do small gestures for other people.